Arunprakash-A/Arunprakash-a.github.io/_posts/2024-01-26-DataPipelineForLLM.md

 # Data Sources

-Fortunately, for the language modeling tasks, all we need is raw texts.
+Fortunately, for the language modelling tasks, all we need is raw texts.
 One can get it directly from the internet.

 ## Wikipedia
  * As of today, it supports articles written in 326 active languages